Battle of Midway: Japanese counterattacks

 Hiryū, the sole surviving Japanese aircraft carrier, wasted little time in counterattacking.
-Hiryū's first attack wave, consisting of 18 D3As and six fighter escorts, followed the retreating American aircraft and attacked the first carrier they encountered, Yorktown, hitting her with three bombs, which blew a hole in the deck, snuffed out all but one of her boilers, and destroyed one anti-aircraft mount.
-The damage also forced Admiral Fletcher to move his command staff to the heavy cruiser Astoria.
+Hiryū's first attack wave, consisting of 18 D3As and 6 Zeros, followed the retreating American aircraft and attacked the first carrier they encountered, Yorktown, hitting her with three bombs, which blew a hole in the deck, snuffed out all but one of her boilers, and destroyed one anti-aircraft mount.
+The damage forced Fletcher to move his command staff to the heavy cruiser Astoria.
 Damage control parties were able to temporarily patch the flight deck and restore power to several boilers within an hour, giving her a speed of 19 kn and enabling her to resume air operations.
 Yorktown hoisted a flag signal to indicate a speed of 5 knots.
-Captain Buckmaster had his signalmen hoist a huge new (10 feet wide and 15 feet long) American flag from the foremast.
-Thirteen Japanese dive bombers and three escorting fighters were lost in this attack (two escorting fighters turned back early after they were damaged attacking some of Enterprise's SBDs returning from their attack on the Japanese carriers).
+Captain Buckmaster had his signalmen hoist a new 10-by-15-foot American flag from the foremast.
+Thirteen D3As and three Zeros were lost in this attack (two Zeros turned back early after they were damaged attacking some of Enterprise's SBDs returning from their attack on the Japanese carriers).